Before the Sale

 Extended Homestead Exemption for Qualifying Veterans

-Beginning in the year 2012, property receiving the homestead exemption which is owned and occupied by a veteran with a service-connected disability rating of 100% by the United States Department of Veterans Affairs, may be exempt from parish ad valorem taxation for up to a maximum of $15,000 assessed value of property.
+Beginning in the year 2023, property receiving the homestead exemption which is owned and occupied by a veteran with a service connected disability will be eligible for an additional homestead exemption amount based on the percent of their service connected disability rating.
+The amount of homestead exemption calculated will be exempt from parish ad valorem taxation.

-The surviving spouse of a deceased veteran with a service-connected disability rating of 100% shall be eligible for this exemption if the exemption was in effect on the property prior to the death of the veteran and as long as the surviving spouse remains the owner and resides on the property.
+The surviving spouse of a deceased veteran with a service-connected disability rating of 50% through 100% shall be eligible for this exemption as long as the surviving spouse continues to own and reside on the property.

-If the property eligible for the exemption has an assessed value in excess of 15,000 dollars, ad valorem property taxes shall apply to the assessment in excess of that amount.
-The extended exemption will only apply to the year which the application is made and thereafter.
+The extended exemption will only apply to the year in which the application is made and thereafter.

-Veterans who may qualify should bring to the assessor’s office a copy of the declaration page stating their disability from the United States Department of Veterans Affairs.
+Veterans who may qualify must bring the “DISABLED VETERANS PROPERTY TAX BENEFITS CERTIFICATION” letter provided by the Louisiana Department of Veteran’s Affairs.
 For further details, please contact one of our three offices.